-- the basis of your claim to be a competent person for the purposes of assessing an allegation of domestic violence; and - the name of the person who, in your opinion, has suffered domestic violence; and - the name of the person who, in your opinion, committed the domestic violence; and - whether, in your opinion, domestic violence has been suffered by the person; and - the evidence on which you base your opinion.
+- the basis of your claim to be a competent person for the purposes of assessing an allegation of family violence; and - the name of the person who, in your opinion, has suffered family violence, and, if the conduct of the person alleged to have committed the relevant family violence was not towards the alleged victim: - the name of the person whom the conduct of the alleged perpetrator was towards; and - identification of the relationship between the alleged victim and the person whom the conduct was towards; - the name of the person who, in your opinion, committed the family violence; and - whether or not, in your opinion, family violence has been suffered by the person; and - if family violence has been committed, when this took place.

-Please refer to the definition of relevant domestic violence contained in the Regulations (see page 2 of this form), when assessing the evidence and stating your conclusions as to whether or not, for the purposes of the visa application, the person has been subjected to domestic violence.
+Please refer to the definition of relevant family violence contained in the Regulations (see page 2 of this form), when assessing the evidence and stating your conclusions as to whether or not, for the purposes of the visa application, the person has been subjected to family violence.

-If you are not experienced in domestic violence matters
+If you are not experienced in family violence matters

-The department is aware that not all of the people in the competent persons list will have sufficient knowledge and experience of domestic violence issues to make a confident recommendation.
+The department is aware that not all of the people in the competent persons list will have sufficient knowledge and experience of family violence issues to make a confident recommendation.